Reizennnnn/LowProfileInventory/README.md

   A mod that adds support for swapping items from any inventory slot to your selected hotbar slot

+##Changelog
+Added 1.21.11 version, Still under development but functional, may be unstable

 ## Requirements
 Minecraft 1.21.8
 Fabric 0.18.4